 Because if you do so, without being able to cope with these things, your life here will be miserable and all you will do is complain about how bad you have it here all day and feel like you wasted a large portion of your precious time, while annoying those who are actually trying to make the best out of their situation, including the locals.

 I really don’t mean to be rude with this post.
 I created this blog to help people have a better understanding of Saudi Arabia and give advice for future expats where I can.
 So, since this whole adaptation thing seems to be a big deal for most people, I think that it should really be made clear that Saudi Arabia is not like the western society.
-It is a country with its own culture and its own rules.
-It is us, the foreigners (including me) that have to get used to the local people and their rules while we are in Saudi Arabia, not the other way around.
-I am not a patriot and never have been but the foreigners are guests in this country and I think it would only be appropriate to be respectful to the locals.
-In the end, many of them respect us, too.
+It is a country with its own culture and its own rules that go against the moral understandings of the majority of people from abroad.